rileymcdowell/trino-odbc/README.md

 ### :warning: Disclaimer: Scope and Limitations :warning:

-This driver is tested to work within a very narrow scope on Windows PCs configured for use within our organization.
+This driver is tested to work within a very narrow scope on Windows PCs and servers that utilize BI tools.
 Specifically, we target compatibility with Microsoft Excel and PowerBI Desktop with External Authentication and Client Credential Auth.
 Other tools, forms of authentication, and functionality of the ODBC specification were